rumors/handbook/clients/hours.md

 # Hours

+At Rumors, we:

-- We keep 9-5 hours on Pacific time.
+- Work 9-5 hours on Pacific time.
+- Offer employees the opportunity to work remotely if needed.
+- Opt out of calls and meetings most Wednesdays, so that we can have a full midweek day for heads-down work.
+- Set aside at least half a day every Friday for internal projects.
-- We don’t work weekends.
+- Never work weekends.
-- We observe federal holidays — if the US Post Office is closed, so are we.

-We close for the **week between Christmas and New Year’s Day** and the **week of July 4**.
-We determine the exact closure dates the preceding quarter, and we’ll let you know in advance if the closure affects your project.
+- Observe federal holidays and close for weeklong breaks twice yearly.

-All this is to say that when we’re off-duty we’re really off-duty — so typically you won’t get email responses over the weekend and there won’t be anyone around to answer the phone at 8 PM on a Tuesday.
+All this is to say that when we’re off-duty we’re really off-duty — so typically you won’t get email responses over the weekend and there won’t be anyone around to answer the phone at 8pm on a Tuesday.
 We’ll let you know if a major player on your project will be on vacation or otherwise out of the office.
 Regular time off means better work for our clients.